unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

 Additional Information
 ======================

-* If you want to see the full guidelines for source, see the Source page
+* If you want to see the full guidelines for source, see the :doc: `Source </fields/source>` page
 * For more information about where to find source information on an object, see Where Can the Source Information be Found?
 * For additional guidelines regarding source, see How Should the Source be Filled in?
 * To see additional examples, see Other Examples